kostrykin/LibCarna-Python-Docker/README.md

 The CI workflow:
 1. Builds the Docker image
-2. Tests that the info file exists
+2. Tests that an EGL context can be created
-3. Verifies that required packages (cmake, git) are installed